The Sale of Human Organs

 When ethically evaluating organ sale therefore it is best to focus not on the worst aspects of today's organ trafficking practices (since that is not what any serious ethicist is defending or proposing) but rather on what a reasonably well-regulated system of organ sale, controlled by some combination of the medical profession and state regulators, would look like.
 More specifically, it should be assumed (as it is in what follows) that the doctors, nurses, and transplant coordinators implementing an organ sale system should at least adhere to the standards around consent and clinical care advocated by The Transplantation Society and the World Health Organisation (leaving aside of course those bodies' opposition to organ sale itself) (see Other Internet Resources section below).

-One final preliminary point to keep in mind is the distinction between questions of law and public policy, on the one hand, and personal morality on the other.
+One final preliminary point is the distinction between questions of law and public policy, on the one hand, and personal morality on the other.
 The debate about organ sale is largely about whether this should be allowed (by law) and, if so, about what system of remuneration would be best.
 However, there is a set of separable questions about personal morality: about (for example) whether buying an organ for oneself might be morally problematic even if it should not be prohibited.
 Although this distinction is important, and should be kept in mind throughout, it will not be referred to much in the following sections.
 That is because, for the most part, the very same arguments are used both in attempts to show that organ sale is morally problematic and in attempts to show that it ought not to be allowed.